e-Nagar

 6. Greater pricing power, ability to modify the policies.

-7. They usually have multiple functional strengths and core competency. (smaller firms have 1 core competency and idea)
+7. They usually have multiple functional strengths and core competency.
+(Smaller firms have 1 core competency and idea)

 If all this are true, then why is that larger firms have not driven out all the smaller firms out of business?
-What decides that a particular firm has the required critical mass to gallop in the future as a force to be reckoned with, or its too small and would perish the corporate wars.
+What decides that a particular firm has the required critical mass to gallop in the future as a force to be reckoned with, or it’s too small and would perish the corporate wars.

 Non Verbal Communication